sunscrapers/djoser/docs/source/settings.rst

 .. versionadded:: 2.0

-If set to True, listing ``/users/`` enpoint by normal user will return only that user's profile in the list.
+If set to True, listing ``/users/`` endpoint by normal user will return only that user's profile in the list.
 Beside that, accessing ``/users/<id>/`` endpoints by user without proper permission will result in HTTP 404 instead of HTTP 403.